 Control of content

-Hosted LMS usually offer content upfront, whether that’s modules created for you or integrated through third party providers.
+Hosted LMSs usually offer content upfront, whether that’s modules created for you or integrated through third party providers.
 An open source LMS lets you author, import and upload content that is entirely representative of your organisation.

 An open source LMS is entirely yours.
 Your brand, community and experience is your own to prioritise, adapt and grow as you see fit, not necessarily on someone else’s timeline.